 Former JSO officer arrested in Clay County, accused of sexual activity with 17-year-old girl

-A former Jacksonville Sheriff’s Office officer was arrested in Clay County on charges he met up with and had sexual activity with a 17-year-old girl.
+A former Jacksonville Sheriff’s Office officer was arrested in Clay County, accused of meeting up with a 17-year-old girl for illegal sexual contact.

 >>> STREAM ACTION NEWS JAX LIVE <<<